MCPHub LabRegistryequinor/neqsim

 </details>

-LLMs are excellent at engineering reasoning but hallucinate physics.
+LLMs reason well but hallucinate physics.
 NeqSim is exact on thermodynamics but needs context.
 Together, they form a complete engineering system.
+The LLM reasons.
+NeqSim computes.
+Provenance proves it.

 MCP Server - give any LLM access to rigorous thermodynamics

-The NeqSim MCP Server lets any MCP-compatible client (VS Code Copilot, Claude Desktop, Cursor, etc.) run real calculations:
+The NeqSim MCP Server lets any MCP-compatible client (VS Code Copilot, Claude Desktop, Cursor, etc.) run real calculations.
+Install in seconds:

-"Simulate gas through a separator then compressor to 120 bara"Full process simulation
+"Simulate gas through a separator then compressor to 120 bara"runProcess

 AI task-solving workflow

-The workflow creates a task folder, researches the topic, builds and runs simulations, validates results, and generates a professional report.
-See the step-by-step tutorial or the full workflow reference.
+The agent creates a task folder, runs NeqSim simulations, validates results, and generates a Word + HTML report with no coding required.
+See the tutorial or workflow reference.

 <dependency>